Neuromorphic Wireless Split Computing with Resonate-and-Fire Neurons: Introduction

-This paper explores the use of resonate-and-fire SNNs -- RF-SNNs -- for wireless split computing, a distributed inference paradigm in which an SNN is partitioned across a transmitter and a receiver, with spike events transmitted over the air \cite{chen2023neuromorphic, wu2024neuromorphic, 10682971, chen2022neuromorphic}.
+Prior art focused on the use of the BRF neuron model in conventional centralized classification scenarios, in contrast, this paper explores the use of SNNs with BRF neurons -- RF-SNNs -- for wireless split computing.
+In wireless split computing, an SNN is partitioned across a transmitter and a receiver, with spike events transmitted over the air \cite{chen2023neuromorphic, wu2024neuromorphic, 10682971, chen2022neuromorphic}.
 In this architecture, the boundary between network partitions becomes a communication bottleneck: each spike generated at the transmitter must be conveyed to the receiver.
 As such, reducing spike activity not only lowers the computational energy required at each node but also significantly reduces the energy cost of wireless transmission.

 By combining RF neurons’ spectral sensitivity with a low-overhead analog wireless interface, the proposed neuromorphic split computing architecture is uniquely suited to efficiently process spectrally rich time-series signals -- such as those encountered in wireless sensing and audio applications -- while minimizing both computation and communication energy.
+This paper presents a comprehensive system design as well as an end-to-end energy analysis encompassing both computation and wireless transmission.
+We evaluate wireless split on two distinct tasks, including audio and radio signal classification, thereby demonstrating the advantages of BRF neurons in a distributed neuromorphic system.